Hey Good Lookin' (film): Release

-Following the success of Heavy Metal and American Pop, Warner Bros. became excited about the second version of Hey Good Lookin', forming a specialty division for the film's distribution.
+Following the success of Heavy Traffic and American Pop, Warner Bros. became excited about the second version of Hey Good Lookin', forming a specialty division for the film's distribution.
 The film opened in New York City on October 1, 1982, and was released in Los Angeles in January 1983.
 Although it went largely unnoticed by the American public, it received respectable business in foreign markets.

 Hey Good Lookin' developed a cult following through cable television airings and home video.
 The 1975 version of the film remains unreleased, although Warner Bros. owns a complete print.

-Though a soundtrack album was not originally released at the time of the film's theatrical distribution, in 2006 the Hey Good Lookin' soundtrack was produced and is a burned compact disc release of music from the film with pc printed inlays and was released through the independent record label That Philly Sound.
+Though a soundtrack album was not originally released at the time of the film's theatrical distribution, in 2006 the Hey Good Lookin' soundtrack was produced as a burned compact disc release of music from the film, with PC-printed inlays, through the independent record label That Philly Sound.
 The film is available to buy and rent on iTunes or as a manufacture-on-demand DVD release through the Warner Archive Collection.

 Critical reception

 In a brief review, Vincent Canby wrote that it was "not exactly incoherent, but whatever it originally had on its mind seems to have slipped away".
 Leonard Maltin wrote that the film is "more interesting visually than Bakshi's other later films, [...] but as entertainment it's vulgar and pointless."

 Animation historian Jerry Beck wrote that "the beginning of the film is quite promising, with a garbage can discussing life on the streets with some garbage.
-This is an example of what Bakshi did best—- using the medium of animation to comment on society.
+This is an example of what Bakshi did best—using the medium of animation to comment on society.
 Unfortunately, he doesn't do it enough in this film.
 There is a wildly imaginative fantasy sequence during the climax, when the character named Crazy starts hallucinating during a rooftop shooting spree.
 This scene almost justifies the whole film.
 But otherwise, this is a rehash of ideas better explored in Coonskin, Heavy Traffic, and Fritz the Cat."